exasol/ai-lab/doc/user_guide/user_guide.md

 1. Download the `VMDK` file from the [release notes](https://github.com/exasol/data-science-sandbox/releases/latest).
 2. Open Boxes
 3. Create a new VM: Click the + Button
-4. Choose: "Create virtual machine from file"
+4. Choose: "Create virtual machine from file"<br />
 ![image info](./img/tutorial-screenshot-create-img.png)
 5. Select the downloaded "VMDK" file from step 1
 6. Select "Ubuntu 20.04 LTS" as Template, and click "Next"